-The power of journaling has the ability to move you quicker through emotional blocks and clear them so you can move on quickly and learn the lessons.
+The power of journaling has the ability to move you quickly through emotional blocks and clear them so you can move on quickly and learn the lessons.

-Fifth, recruiting help to heal yourself; healing and recovery take time and patience and we often can’t see past our own blind spots.
-Seeking help from a professional who has experience with what your going through will help you to recover from the pain and shock quicker.
+Fifth, recruiting helps to heal yourself; healing and recovery take time and patience and we often can’t see past our own blind spots.
+Seeking help from a professional who has experience with what you’re going through will help you to recover from the pain and shock quicker.

 There is a whole gamut of health professionals at your figure tips with just the click of a button on the internet.
 You don’t need to suffer in silence, you’re not a martyr and there’s no need for you to be one.

-I have different packages available to designed specifically to help you process old wounds, parental coding and emotional baggage that has held you back from living your life and having the relationship you dream about.
+I have different packages available designed specifically to help you process old wounds, parental coding, and emotional baggage that has held you back from living your life and having the relationship you dream about.